 Soon after I hit 90k, I will do the spark plugs and perhaps the rear differential.

-My 5.3L V8 runs strong, even with that many hours on it; and I use nothing but 5w30 synthetic - that gets changed (along with the filter)every 3,000 miles.
+My 5.3L V8 runs strong, even with that many hours on it; and I use nothing but 5w30 synthetic - that gets changed (along with the filter) every 3,000 to 3,500 miles.
 A GM-certified mechanic went over my truck and said that it appears to have been well cared-for.

 When you buy a used vehicle, it is a crap shoot.
 Even so, sinking some payola into a used rig is still a lot less painful than getting a new one.......though I know we would all like to be able to own one!